 Long-term CAC averages are the best way to monitor marketing expenses.
 Acquisition costs become lower the longer you invest in consistent marketing campaigns.
 Gaining brand recognition is one of the best ways to lower acquisition costs.
 It’s just easier to buy something if you’ve heard of it before.
 That will only happen if you have a long-term vision for your marketing plan.

 Brand/Name recognition is our recommended goal for SMBs looking to spend money on marketing in the early years.
 Unless your widget is one-of-a-kind, your recognizable brand is really what brings your marketing costs down and fuels business growth.
 If you’re willing to commit to a long-term strategy, consider a higher percentage of your profits going towards building brand recognition for the first couple of years.
 Once you have an established, reputable brand in place for your business, you can focus more directly on widget sales and lowering your CAC.

 By the way, businesses with strong, recognizable and reputable brands have higher LTVs, meaning their marketing dollar goes further as an investment.

-If you need guidance on how to build a marketing plan or need a team of experts to launch your brand online, make sure to contact us.
+If you need guidance on how to build a marketing plan, start by checking out our list of free templates and ebooks.
+If you’re ready for a team of experts to launch your brand online, make sure to contact us.

 I’m a mom, a small business owner, and I’m a marketing professional with over a decade helping businesses with their branding and online presence.
 When I’m not spending time with my family or on my business, I love cooking (and eating) and snuggling with my dogs while I binge on TV shows.
 My favorite authors are Malcolm Gladwell and Steve Martin.
 My favorite movies are L.A.
 Story, Little Mermaid, Hedwig and the Angry Inch, and Trainspotting.